raid-guild/SCoDA-Simple-Code-Deference-Agreement-/DAO Charter with Qualified Code Deference.md

    (B) During the continuous 10-day period beginning on the date of delivery of hte Exception Notice (the “***Negotiation Period***”), the DAO Members shall use commercially reasonable efforts to negotiate in good faith to agree upon the existence or non-existence of a Material Adverse Exception Event and, if so agreed, the actions to be taken, the agreements to be entered into and the remedies to be sought by the DAO Members in response to the Material Adverse Exception Event.
 If the DAO Members agree upon such matters during the Negotiation Period, the DAO Members shall promptly enter into an Exception Handling Addendum reflecting the same.

-   (C) If the DAO Members fail to reach an agreement resulting in an Exception Handling Addendum during the Negotiation Period, then either DAO Member may initiate an arbitration action to resolve the issues in accordance with the procedures set forth at [________]() /*ADD HTML LINK TO DESIRED ARBITRATION PROCEDURES*/ (the “***Arbitration Procedures***”).
+   (C) If the DAO Members fail to reach an agreement resulting in an Exception Handling Addendum during the Negotiation Period, then either DAO Member may initiate an arbitration action to resolve the issues in accordance with the procedures set forth at [https://raidguild.org/] (the “***Arbitration Procedures***”).
 The decision resulting from the Arbitration Procedures shall include, among any other determinations, a determination of the treatment of any Distributed DAO Property and whether to extend, modify or terminate the covenants applying to the Distributed DAO Property during the Standstill Period.
 The decision resulting from the Arbitration Procedures shall be non- appealable, binding and conclusive upon the DAO Members.
 Judgment upon such decision may be entered in any court of competent jurisdiction.

 ### V. Representations and Warranties